sindresorhus/eslint-plugin-unicorn/docs/rules/import-path-order.md

 ### `allowBlankLines`

 `allowBlankLines` will force all imports to be organized together.
-It defaults to `true`.
+It defaults to `false`.

 #### Fail